urbit/urbit/urb/zod/pub/docs/dev/hoon/runes/sm/smdq.md

 Make string

-`semdoq` is a synthetic rune used to make strings, interpreted or not.
+`semdoq` is a synthetic rune used to make strings, with or without interpolation.

 Produces
 --------